 The following broadband providers excel in offering great-value gaming broadband packages:

-- BT's fibre broadband Infinity products are fantastic for online gaming, offering speeds of up to 76Mbps in most parts of the UK and low latency rates to ensure minimum lag between the moment you press your control pad and the moment the command is registered.
-If you're lucky enough to be in area covered by BT's pure-fibre network, you can sign up for 330Mbps broadband and really supercharge your gaming.
+- BT's fibre broadband products are fantastic for online gaming, offering average speeds of 50Mbps or 67Mbps in most parts of the UK and low latency rates to ensure minimum lag between the moment you press your control pad and the moment the command is registered.
+If you're lucky enough to be in area covered by BT's pure-fibre network, you can sign up for much faster broadband and really supercharge your gaming.

 - Virgin Media's super-fast fibre-optic broadband packages minimise 'ping' to provide customers with the smoothest gaming experience possible.
-The top of the range Virgin Media broadband product offers 300Mbps.
+The top of the range Virgin Media broadband product offers average speeds of 362Mbps.

-- TalkTalk's cable broadband offers comparable speeds in line with BT Infinity.
+- TalkTalk's cable broadband offers comparable speeds in line with BT.

 Gaming consoles and broadband